 - Slice the top off the garlic bulb then wrap it in foil.
 Roast the wrapped garlic in the oven at 200°C / 400°F for 40 minutes (or 30 minutes in the air fryer).1 garlic bulb

 - Meanwhile, thinly slice the red onion and courgette (zucchini) into slices and lay them in a non-stick roasting tin (or line with baking paper if it is not non-stick).
 Pour over the olive oil and salt and pepper.
 Mix together with your hands to ensure all the red onion and courgette slices are covered with the oil and seasoning.
 Roast in the oven at 200°C / 400°F for 20 minutes.
-(This can be done at the same time as the pastry and the garlic).2 courgettes, 1 small red onion, 1 tbsp olive oil, pinch salt and pepper
+(This can be done at the same time as the pastry and the garlic).2 courgettes, 1 small red onion, 1 tablespoon olive oil, pinch salt and pepper

 - Remove the vegetables and garlic from the oven.
 Unwrap the garlic and squeeze the browned garlic cloves out of their cases then roughly mix into the hummus with a fork.1 garlic bulb, 150 g hummus